KerorinNorthFox/osu-framework-wiki-ja/Setting-Up-Compiled-Resource-Stores.md

 ## Default resources structure

-By default, [Game] will automatically create the following stores that point to the following paths for your resource store:
+By default, [Game](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Game.cs) will automatically create the following stores that point to the following paths for your resource store:

 * /Textures (TextureStore)
 * /Tracks
 * /Samples
 * /Shaders
-* /Fonts/OpenSans
+* /Fonts/OpenSans (FontStore)

 To add to these stores, simply add resources to the respective directories and specify them as EmbeddedResources inside your .csproj.